 It’s still important to talk about because it is a thyroid condition, but just realize that it is not a specific disease by itself.

-In addition it is also an incredibly common condition which may be silently present in your body until you undergo a physical exam by a Doctor.
+In addition, it is also an incredibly common condition that may be silently present in your body until you undergo a physical exam by a Doctor.

 A goiter is often felt or “palpated” by your Doctor during a physical exam of your neck.

 It can also be seen as an enlargement of your neck or even cause difficulties in swallowing or speech (depending on the size).

 Despite the condition being prevalent there is a surprisingly small amount of research and knowledge on this topic.

 We know that the following conditions cause goiter: